muratk3n/thirdwave/en/README.md

 everything we see"

-Except the creator isnt exactly removed from the picture, ie the most enthusiastic supporters of Big Bang were and are[ the Clergy. that one one focused, 'big' creational event must have jelled more with their view of the creator.
+Except the creator isnt exactly removed from the picture, ie the most enthusiastic supporters of Big Bang were and are[ the Clergy.
+That one one focused, 'big' creational event must have jelled more with their view of the creator.